hilbix/tino/howto/vim.md

 I really do not understand.
 Why is it so complex to explain things?
 Or is it only me, perhaps?

+## VIM Keyboard shortcuts

+(Keyboard-shortcuts which are not found as first hit on Google)

+- `K` show `man` of the word under the cursor

 ## VIM modeline

 - `# vim: ft=sh` or `# vim: set ft=sh:` changes file type to `sh`